South Dakota Highway 11

 South Dakota Highway 11 (SD 11) is a 77.724 mi state highway in eastern South Dakota, United States.
 It connects the northern part of the Sioux City metropolitan area with the Sioux Falls metropolitan area.

 The highway originally traveled on the current path of SD 115 in Sioux Falls and Dell Rapids, and ended north of Elkton.
 In the 1930s, SD 11 was shifted to its current alignment; part of the highway became SD 13.
 The southern segment was added between 1962 and 1971.
-Part of the highway in Sioux Falls was changed in early 1990s.
+Part of the highway in Sioux Falls was changed in the early 1990s.
 The segment between SD 46 and US 18 was added in the 1990s.

 Route description

 SD 11 is defined by South Dakota Codified Law §31-4-131.
 According to this statute, the segment of the road between SD 50 and SD 48 is currently not a portion of the highway.
 The segment of the highway in Sioux Falls from 85th Street through the concurrency with SD 42, as well as the segment from the Madison Street intersection to the interchange with I-90, are included in the National Highway System, a system of highways important to the nation's defense, economy, and mobility.